 Starter Web¶

-provides several features to create a service based on the SDA
+The module sda-commons-starter-web provides several features to create a service based on the SDA

 core concepts.